jlevy/og-equity-compensation/README.md

   However, often you either run afoul of the AMT trap, or don’t hold the stock long enough with the complicated 1 year + 2 year requirement, or the spread at exercise is small or zero, so the difference wouldn’t matter anyway.
-  NSOs do have a slightly higher tax because of the employment taxes.
+  NSOs do have a slightly higher tax because of the need to pay employment taxes on NSOs and not ISOs.
 Overall, it’s not clear the ISO is that much better for employees, so [many](http://www.startuplawblog.com/2010/08/11/top-reasons-nqos-over-isos/) [people](http://www.business2community.com/finance/nsos-better-isos-0826167#fz1HTCiOQxRyTr62.97) argue for NSOs instead.
-  - 🚧 Clarify "because of the employment taxes"—they are higher for NSOs?
-    Why?
 - 🔸☝️ This is partly because ISOs
   [can make it harder](http://thestartuplawblog.com/the-problem-with-immediately-exercisable-isos/) to meet the long-term capital gains holding period.